aluzed/MiSTer-Neogeo-Rom-Decrypter/Readme.md

 ```

 It generates an extract folder, that you can add to your MiSTer-FPGA SD card.
-Don't forget to rename the folder, to the correct game name in **romset.sample.xml**
+Don't forget to rename the folder, to the correct game name as in **romset.sample.xml**

 # Tools